opendatasoft/ods-documentation/source/creating_content_with_studio/configuring_blocks/add-chart.rst

 ==============

 You can use charts to create a graphic representation of your data.
+For more information about the different chart types available in the Studio, see :ref:`visualizations-reference`.

 Step 1: Select the block type
 -----------------------------